rmit-teamPi/projectpi_documentation/Portfolio/ProgramDesign.rst

 with higher priority are submitted before the low priority job runs, blocking the lower priority job.

-There are two fixes to this problem.
+Two of the possible ways to fix this problem are:

     1. The job priorities can be re-evaluated based on how long they have been waiting.
     This would prevent low priority jobs from never running.
 After they reach a pre-defined